Andrettin/Wyrmsun/readme.txt

 * Factions
 - Added the Bernice Tribe (Teuton, uses Old English as its language).
 - Added the Dere Tribe (Teuton, uses Old English as its language).
-- Expanded the encyclopedia entry of the dwarven Brising Clan.
-- Expanded the encyclopedia entry of the dwarven Eikinskjaldi Clan.
+- Expanded the encyclopedia entry of the dwarven Brising and Eikinskjaldi Clans.
-- Added an encyclopedia entry for the dwarven Joruvellir faction.
-- Added an encyclopedia entry for the dwarven Lyr faction.
+- Added an encyclopedia entry for the dwarven Joruvellir and Lyr factions.
 - Expanded the encyclopedia entry of the germanic Asa Tribe.
-- Added Bernicia (Teuton polity, uses Old English as its language).
-- Added Deira (Teuton polity, uses Old English as its language).
-- Added Mercia (Teuton polity, uses Old English as its language).
+- Added Bernicia, Deira, East Anglia, Mercia and Wessex (Teuton polities, they use Old English as their language).

 * Grand Strategy
-- Added Durham province.
-- Added Northumberland province.
-- Added York province.
-- Added Mercia province.
-- Added Cumbria province.
-- Added Wales province.
+- Added Cornwall, Cumbria, Durham, Mercia, Northumberland, Wales and York provinces.
 - In the Grand Strategy mode, temples provide extra research.

 * Items